Presentations

 Poster: PAGE (AAAI 2022)

-This presentation was given during the 28th Samsung HumanTech award, which eventually led to the award of the bronze prize.
+This presentation was given during the competition for the 28th Samsung HumanTech Award (Bronze prize).

 Slide: Edgeless-GNN: Unsupervised Inductive Edgeless Network Embedding

 This was a two-part presentation where I introduced the basics of causal learning in an internal seminar at my lab, which I got a LOT of help from “Introduction to Causal Inference” by Brady Neal.
-Thank you!!
+Definitely check out his course if you are interested in causal inference, I personally had a lot of fun learning from it.

 Slide 1: Causal learning: Part 1